Home

 This is an Outrage!

-mortgage help mortgage magazine Hold the phone for a minute.
-When you signed your mortgage papers, the mortgage lender was counting on you making your payments to maturity @ 6.5% interest.
+Mortgage help money magazineHold the phone for a minute.
+When you signed your contract, the lender was counting on you making your payments to maturity @ 6.5% interest.

 The bank has investors that invest their money into mortgage funds, expecting a certain rate of return on that money.

-The mortgage lender based that rate of return to the investors, from your 6.5% interest that you are paying.
+The lender based that rate of return to the investors, from your 6.5% interest that you are paying.

-The mortgage lender is now out that $12,846.00 in interest.
+The lender is now out that $12,846.00 in interest.
 They still have to pay their investors the agreed upon rate of interest of the mortgage fund.

 Sorry, you are the person that has to make up the shortfall.